mdolab/adflow/doc/index.rst

 ..
-SUmb documentation master file, created by sphinx-quickstart on Tue Mar 25 15:53:41 2014.
+ADflow documentation master file, created by sphinx-quickstart on Tue Mar 25 15:53:41 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _sumb:
+.. _adflow:

 ====
-SUmb
+ADflow
 ====

-SUmb -- Stanford University MultiBlock -- is a structured multi-block 3D CFD solver.
+ADflow -- Stanford University MultiBlock -- is a structured multi-block 3D CFD solver.

 .. toctree::
    :maxdepth: 2